yessine-rebhi/var-guard/README.md

 # Var-Guard

-Var-Guard is a Node.js library designed to streamline and secure the management of environment variables in modern software development.
+**Var-Guard** is a Node.js library designed to streamline and secure the management of environment variables in modern software development.
 It ensures that all your environment variables are:

 - **Validated**: Based on schemas with advanced rules.
 - **Synchronized**: Between local environments and deployment secrets (e.g., GitHub, cloud providers).
 - **Audited**: Tracks changes for traceability and collaboration.
 - **Secure**: Warns against insecure practices and integrates seamlessly with secret managers.
+- **Generated**: Automatically generates the `.env.example` file from your codebase.

 ---